Fusioneers/DeepCream/docs/documentation.md

 There are two small "issues" wich aren't really problems but which should be
 noted:

-1. The threads don't necessarily stop with the end of the main program, however the runtime of the program accounts for this with a buffer which leads it to stopping 2 minutes earlier this is guaranteed to be enough time for the treads to stop since a single thread can only take up to 90s for execution anyway.
+1. When the deepcream module is restarted, the camera connection is closed and opened again.
+In case the get_orig thread hasn't finished yet, it raises a single exception, that the camera connection is closed.
+This error is caught and has no effect.
 2. In some very rare cases there might be an exception after the program which say something like "terminate called without an active exception".
 This, as extensive testing has shown, doesn't have any effects at all and can be ignored.
-We know that the threading is the origin of the "error" but we aren't really sure what's causing it
+We know that the threading is the origin of the "error" but we aren't really sure what's causing it.

 So to summarize the program will handle all exceptions, log them and if necessary restart the program.
 We've tested this in great detail and are